fragsman/c-sharp-framework/README.md

 ## Troubleshooting 🔧
 - If you see this message on Visual Studio `Test assembly not found.
 Please build the project to enable the Reqnroll Visual Studio Extension features.`.
 Rebuild the project and execute the tests.
 - If you add some steps for a feature file and ReqnRoll doesn't see them, just run the test and ReqnRoll will "update" itself and see the new steps.
+- If you see the following message: `System.InvalidOperationException : session not created: This version of Microsoft Edge WebDriver only supports Microsoft Edge version 141 Current browser version is 140.0.3485.94 with binary path C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe (SessionNotCreated)` update Selenium Package from NuGetPackage to the most recient versión.

 ## References
   📟 => Visual Studio Terminal or Power Shell for developers